-Zaragoza coach Javier Aguirre was refusing to get carried away with his side's superb 3-2 win over Real Madrid, stressing that they are not yet mathematically safe from the drop
+Real Zaragoza coach Javier Aguirre was understandably pleased with his side's stunning 3-2 win in the Santiago Bernabeu against Real Madrid, but stressed that they are not yet safe from the drop.

 The Aragon outfit led 3-1 thanks to two goals from Angel Lafita and a penalty from Fernandez before surviving a late Madrid onslaught once Karim Benzena had pulled a goal back for Jose Mourinho's men.

 "I appreciate the victory for my players.
 Obviously, Madrid put us under pressure at the end but that was to be expected," he told Eurosport after the game.

 "At the end of the day it is a positive result.
 We have taken a substantial step forward but not a definitive one.
 Mathematically, we are not yet safe."

 Mexican coach Aguirre was pleased that his side had built up some breathing space between themselves and the drop after facing a Madrid side, whom according to him still had something to play for.